 In the workplace, this varies from allowing employees some flex time to cutting their weeks in half.
 Having the ability to step away from the desk for a short period is better than a hard ‘no’ for any kind of flex time.

 Furthermore, some are going to need more flexibility than others.
 Working parents are going to need more leeway than those without so much responsibility.

-If they need to step away from the desk to pick up their sick child from school, they should have the ability to do so.
+If employees need to step away from the desk to pick up their sick child from school, they should have the ability to do so.

 They’re going to feel the burden of a strict schedule and in turn, this can affect their work rate in the workplace.

 Stuff happens.
 Reality is always knocking on our door to remind us that nothing ever has to go as planned.

 Yet, the more understanding that managers are, the more respect they will earn from their employees.

 There are several things wrong with this obsolete procedure.